CSSE374-CJJB/Java-UML-Generator/README.md

 In Main.Java the Static Classes Variable add the classes you want to show up on the UML.

 !!
 The class names you select must also be in the class path.

+The output goes to output.txt in the same folder that the program was run from.